alb/svelte-detector/README.md

 # svelte-detector

-A simple Chrome extension to see if a website is using Svelte.
+A simple Chrome / Firefox extension to see if a website is using Svelte.